 ¡Hola!
-My students know me as Profesora Pastrana, and I am honored to be Princeton High School Spanish II teacher.
+My students know me as Profesora Pastrana, and I am honored to be Princeton High School Spanish I and IV teacher this year.

 As a native Spanish speaker, sharing the love for my language and culture has become my passion.
 I was born and raised in Trujillo Alto, Puerto Rico where I attended college at the Universidad del Este, and earned my masters degree in School Guidance and Counseling from Universidad del Turabo.

 This is my 17th year teaching Spanish and my 2nd year teaching at Princeton High School

 I love teaching Spanish and I try to bring much of my culture into the classroom as possible.
 My students love to listen to music in Spanish in our class, learn about cultural differences and traditions, and have fun while learning a new language.
 I believe that a good education shapes not only minds, but hearts as well.
 And that by learning a different language and traditions, especially at a young age, can make students more cultural appreciative and incorporate that respect into their daily and future lives.
 My biggest joy is to see that self-confidence build up and put into practice when we role-play skits in our class, or when a student tells me that they were able to use what we learned in class and talked to somebody in Spanish!

 Learning a new language can be intimidating, but I believe that my enthusiastic, cultural approach to teaching Spanish enables students to acquire language skills in a manner that keeps them interested and motivated.

 In my free time I enjoy spending time with my family, running, reading and crafting.